mbt-administrator/DemoSDK.Android/README.md

 ### Bluetooth

 - Bluetooth connection with a Melomind headset
-- Bluetooth disconnection of a Melomind headset.
-- Communication and data transfer between the headset and the application
+- Bluetooth data transfer from the headset to the SDK
+- Bluetooth command & data transfer from the SDK to the headset*

 ### EEG

-- Starting EEG data acquisition from a connected headset.
-- Retrieval of EEG data acquired from the headset to the application.
+- Real time EEG raw data streaming
-- Notification from the SDK to your application when new user-readable EEG data are received
+- Signal quality computation*
+- Muscular artefacts detection*
+- DC Offset & Saturation measurement*
-- Stopping streaming to stop receiving EEG data
+- OSC data streaming to a PC or Mac*
-- Processing of the EEG signal acquired by the headset, that includes a conversion of the EEG raw data acquired into user-readable EEG data values.
+- External triggers synchronisation*
+- Relaxation index computation*

 ### Device

  Configuration of the following customizable parameters for the Melomind headset :

-- Maximum transmission unit (MTU)
+- Maximum Transmission Unit (maximum size of the data sent by the headset to the SDK)
-- Notch filter
+- Notch filter*
-- Gain
+- Gain*
-- P300
+- P300*
-- DC offset
+- DC offset*
-- Saturation
+- Saturation*

 ## IV.
 Tutorial